 - Tasting of the famous Lángos, or Hungarian fried bread

-- River cruise if you take this tour between May and September
+- River cruise if you take this tour between the months of May and September

-- Visits to the ruins of an ancient Roman town
+- Visits to the ruins of an ancient Roman city

 Lake Balaton is one of the most beautiful landscapes of Hungary.
-Located approximately two hours by car from Budapest, the tour is worth it.
-Both the lake and its surroundings are an authentic landscape of fairy tale and for that reason this excursion of complete day to the something Balatón is one of the best options to appreciate the beauty of the country to the margin of its cities and buildings.
+Located approximately two hours by car from Budapest, the tour is worthwhile.
+Both the lake and its surroundings are a real fairytale landscape and, therefore, this excursion to Lake Balaton is one of the best options to appreciate the beauty of the country apart from its cities and buildings.

 Lunch is on your own and is not included in the 65 euros that the excursion costs; you can take it in any restaurant in Balaton or take a picnic to eat it while you contemplate the lake.
 The languages in which this excursion is available are Spanish, French, English, German and Italian.
 The best of this excursion is the contrast that supposes a landscape as hallucinating as the one of the Lake Balaton in relation to the stately streets of the city of Budapest.

-- Pick up from your hotel in Budapest (the return will be from a central point in the center of Budapest)
+- The pick up at your hotel in Budapest (the return will be from a central point in the center of Budapest).

 - The transfer in a comfortable and air-conditioned vehicle.

 - A visit to the Herend Porcelain Factory where you will learn how traditional Hungarian porcelain is made and, if you wish, make purchases

 - A coffee on a terrace in Herend

 - A professional guide who will accompany you throughout the tour to tell you about the main points of interest you will see during the tour, as well as the local customs of the country and its inhabitants.